EPCAF Team 2017-2019

 President: Catherine Dossin, Associate Professor at Purdue University

-Director of Research: Lily Woodruff, Assistant Professor at Michigan State University
+Director of Research: Lily Woodruff, Associate Professor at Michigan State University

 Noit Banai, Professor, University of Vienna